Skip to main content

 ltrim and rtrim

-Trim the left or right of the string, similar to trim.
+Trim the left or right side of a string, similar to trim.

 Dates